ARTEMISFOWL-01/mathematics-for-DS-and-ML/README.md

-## mathematics-for-DS-and-AI
+## Mathematics-for-DS-and-AI
-graded assignment of each week
+Graded assignment of each week